The Admirable Crichton: Productions

-The play was revived in London in 1989 with Edward Fox as Crichton, and the newly knighted Rex Harrison as Lord Loam.
+The play was revived in London in 1988 with Edward Fox as Crichton, and the newly knighted Rex Harrison as Lord Loam.
 Harrison's mentor Gerald du Maurier played the nephew in the original production.

 In other media

 Television versions

-There have been two television version of the play.
+There have been two television versions of the play.
 The first BBC production was performed live twice in 1950, and was not recorded.
 The second was a 1968 American TV movie.

 Radio adaptations

 In 2011, it was adapted as a Saturday Play for BBC Radio 4, starring Russell Tovey as Crichton.

 A spoof version was made for series 3 of Round the Horne.
-It was called " The Admirable Loombucket", with Kenneth Williams in the Crichton role.
+It was called "The Admirable Loombucket", with Kenneth Williams in the Crichton role.

 Film adaptations

 A 1918 film was directed by G. B. Samuelson.
 A 1957 film starred Kenneth More, Sally Ann Howes, and Cecil Parker.

 Indirect adaptations

 The play was also filmed in less faithful forms: